 Achievement can also be motivated by small rewards such as gift certificates, cash bonuses or other benefits.

 Polish Up Your Corporate Culture

-Your company already has a working style — casual, regimented or somewhere in between.
+Your company already has a working style — casual, regimented, or somewhere in between.
 But how well does that culture define success and support efforts to meet or exceed the standards you set?
-Inspire employees with common goals, help build team relationships and encourage mentorship between senior and new employees.
+Inspire employees with common goals, help build team relationships, and encourage mentorship between senior and new employees.

-At Integrity, our culture building programs include:
+At Integrity, our culture-building programs include:

 Evaluate Performance Fairly

 Personalities can get in the way of objective evaluation.
-Implement a reliable assessment tool that assures employees they are being reviewed in an unbiased and non-discriminatory manner.
+Implement a reliable assessment tool that assures employees are being reviewed in an unbiased and non-discriminatory manner.